 Final Thoughts

-Test environments represent an efficient and a safe space to conduct all your essential and most basic tests.
-They are a necessary tool in the tester’s kit.
-A reliable, scalable test environment aligned to the needs of the application under test is imperative to the success of software development.
+Test environments represent an efficient and safe space to conduct all your essential tests.
+They are a necessary tool in the QA services kit.
+A reliable, scalable test environment aligned to the needs of the application is imperative to the success of modern software development.